Delenn: Characterization

 Delenn as a literary character has been subject to several literary analysis, for example as a hero and as a leader, as well as in the dimension of feminine identity.

 Conceptual history

-Delenn was originally conceived as being a male character (eventually destined to change into a female one) but played by a female actor, in order to give the character feminine mannerisms and therefore make him more "alien".
-The Babylon 5 pilot TV movie The Gathering was filmed with this in mind, but the computer alteration to Mira Furlan's voice to make it sound masculine was unconvincing, so the idea was dropped and Delenn changed to being a female.
-The Minbari makeup used from then on gave Delenn a much more feminine appearance.
+Delenn was originally conceived as being a male character who would eventually become female, played by an actress to provide him with feminine mannerisms to make the eventual transformation believable.
+The Babylon 5 pilot TV movie The Gathering was filmed with this in mind but attempts to digitally alter Mira Furlan's voice to make it sound masculine were deemed unconvincing.
+Instead, the character was redesigned to be female.
+The Minbari makeup was also changed to give Delenn a more distinctly feminine appearance.